microsoft/AIforEarthDataSets/data/gbif.md

 `https://ai4edataeuwest.blob.core.windows.net/gbif/occurrence/2021-04-13/citation.txt`

-The Parquet file schema is described here.
+The Parquet file schema is described below.
 Most field names correspond to [terms from the Darwin Core standard](https://dwc.tdwg.org/terms/), and have been interpreted by GBIF's systems to align taxonomy, location, dates etc.
 Additional information may be retrived using the [GBIF API](https://www.gbif.org/developer/summary).

 |              Field¹              |     Type      | Nullable | Description                   |